 - key artifact key - df dataframe object - label_column name of the label column (the one holding the target (y) values) - local_path path to the local dataframe file that exists locally.
-The given file extension will be used to save the dataframe to a file If the file exists, it will be uploaded to the datastore instead of the given df. - artifact_path target artifact path (when not using the default). to define a subpath under the default location use: artifact_path=context.artifact_subpath('data') - tag version tag - format optional, format to use (csv, parquet, pq, tsdb, kv) - target_path absolute target path (instead of using artifact_path + local_path) - preview number of lines to store as preview in the artifact metadata - stats calculate and store dataset stats in the artifact metadata - extra_data key/value list of extra files/charts to link with this dataset - upload upload to datastore (default is True) - labels a set of key/value labels to tag the artifact with
+The given file extension will be used to save the dataframe to a file If the file exists, it will be uploaded to the datastore instead of the given df. - artifact_path target artifact path (when not using the default). to define a subpath under the default location use: artifact_path=context.artifact_subpath('data') - tag version tag - format optional, format to use (csv, parquet, pq, tsdb, kv) - target_path absolute target path (instead of using artifact_path + local_path) - preview number of lines to store as preview in the artifact metadata - stats calculate and store dataset stats in the artifact metadata - extra_data key/value list of extra files/charts to link with this dataset - upload upload to datastore (default is True) - labels a set of key/value labels to tag the artifact with log a model artifact and optionally upload it to datastore

 '''

-example:
+property metadata: ProjectMetadata

 '''

-'''

-property metadata: mlrun.projects.project.ProjectMetadata

-property mountdir: str

-property name: str

 Project name, this is a property of the project metadata

-property notifiers

-property params: str

-pull(branch=None, remote=None)

 pull/update sources from git or tar into the context dir

-'''

-- branch git branch, if not the current one - remote git remote, if other than origin register_artifacts()
+- branch git branch, if not the current one - remote git remote, if other than origin push(branch, message=None, update=True, remote=None, add: Optional[list] = None) update spec and push updates to remote git repo register_artifacts()